 - 1–2 Tablespoons orange juice

 - Preheat oven to 350°F (177°C).
-Spray a 9x5 loaf pan with nonstick spray.
-I prefer a dark metal loaf pan, which seems to help brown quick breads more evenly.
+Spray a 9×5-inch loaf pan with nonstick spray.

 - Pour the batter into prepared loaf pan.
 Top evenly streusel, pressing the streusel down gently into the top of the bread so it sticks.

 - Bake the bread for 45 minutes to 1 hour.
 Cover loosely with foil about halfway through to ensure even browning.
 Poke the center of the bread with a toothpick.
 If it comes out clean, the bread is done.
 Oven times will vary between ovens.
 My bread usually takes 1 hour.
 Cool bread completely in the pan set on a wire rack.